daveee08/migration/README.md

 ## Requirements

+### For Command Line Interface
 - Python 3.6 or higher
 - MySQL server (local or remote)
-- `mysql-connector-python` package (only external dependency)
+- `mysql-connector-python` package

+### For GUI Interface (Additional)
+- `PyQt5` package for the graphical interface

-**Note:** This tool uses only built-in Python libraries except for the MySQL connector, so it can run with minimal setup.
+**Note:** The command-line version uses only built-in Python libraries except for the MySQL connector, making it very lightweight.
+The GUI version adds PyQt5 for the modern interface.

 ## Installation

-### Option 1: Quick Setup (Global Installation)
+### Option 1: Command Line Interface (Minimal Setup)

 1. **Download the script**
-   - Download `migrationfinalboss.py` and `requirements.txt`
+   - Download `migrationfinalboss.py`
-   - Place them in your desired folder
+   - Place it in your desired folder

 2. **Install the dependency**
    ```bash